Modifications for students with Down syndrome

 Touch-type Read and Spell

-Touch-type Read and Spell is a typing program for students with special needs that allows every individual an opportunity to learn keyboarding at their own pace.
+Touch-type Read and Spell is a typing program for students with special needs that allows every individual an opportunity to learn the keyboard at their own pace.
 It takes a whole-word, multi-sensory and phonics based approach to typing, to get students using real English words from day one.
 Over time, regular use strengthens reading and spelling skills and boosts self-esteem and confidence.

 Students with Down syndrome enjoy the repetition and predictable structure of TTRS.
 It’s easy to navigate and material is broken down into bite-sized lessons that can be repeated as often as needed.
 Positive feedback is provided and results are based on accuracy and completion vs. speed.
-Moreover, the TTRS course is appropriate for students who struggle with dyspraxia, dyslexia and attention difficulties too.

 How can you modify lessons and classroom practice for students with Down syndrome?